Gabbar-v7/KawaiiGRUB/README.md

 ## How Does It Work?

 - **LightDM**:
    The script checks if the background image exists and moves it to the correct directory.
 Then, it updates the LightDM configuration file to point to the new background.
+Save new background images in login folder.

 - **GRUB**:
    It checks if a GRUB theme folder is present and installs it to `/boot/grub/themes/`.
 The script also modifies the `grub` configuration to point to your new theme and adds splash options.